jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 03/21 : Updated the IaasDiagnostics template (windows)
 - 03/21 : Removed existing diagnostics from templates in favor of using extension templates
 - 03/21 : Adding extension template for diagnostics
 - 03/10 : Checking in new param and variables for diagnostics